-"3" (or Three) is the brandname for the international mobile phone service controlled by the Hong Kong-based conglomerate Hutchison Whampoa, which also has extensive global interests in energy, shipping and retail.
-Previously, Hutchison had created the Orange mobile brand in the UK in 1999, but sold that business in 1999.
+"3" (or Three) is the brandname for the international mobile phone service controlled by the Hong Kong-based but Cayman Islands-registered conglomerate CK Hutchison Holdings (known until 2015 as Hutchison Whampoa).
+The group also has extensive global interests in energy, shipping and retail.
+In the latter sector, the group owns health & beauty retailer AS Watson, trading as Watsons in Greater China, as well as Kruidvat, Superdrug and other brands in Europe, Hong Kong supermarket ParkNShop and electronics chain Fortress.
+Previously, Hutchison had created the Orange mobile brand in the UK in 1991, but sold that business at the end of the decade.
 Three was launched four years later.
-The brand now operates mainly in Europe, with a presence in six local markets and just over 25m active subscribers by the end of 2014, more than two-thirds of them split between two main markets of Italy and the UK.
+The brand now operates mainly in Europe, with a presence in six local markets.
 Each local unit operates more or less independently.
-Despite the group's best efforts, Three has until now remained a niche brand, trailing some distance behind the local market leader in each country in which it operates, making it something of an expensive pet project for Hutchison's owner, billionaire Li Ka-shing.
-However, his deep pockets have allowed the group to build its presence through selective acquisitions such as Orange Austria in 2012 and O2 Ireland in 2013.
-The key development will be a transformational deal agreed in 2015 to acquire larger UK rival O2 for over £9bn.
-If approved by regulators, the combined company would become the country's biggest mobile carrier.
-Combined revenues for 3 Europe in 2014 were around E6.4bn.
-The 3 brand is also present in several Asian markets, which are managed separately.
-The local service in Australia was folded into a joint venture with Vodafone in 2011.
-Canning Fox is chairman of Hutchison Telecoms.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Despite the group's best efforts, Three has until recently remained a niche brand, trailing some distance behind the local market leader in each country in which it operates, making it something of an expensive pet project for Hutchison's owner, billionaire Li Ka-shing.
+His deep pockets have allowed the group to build its presence through selective acquisitions such as Orange Austria in 2012 and O2 Ireland in 2013.
+However, a transformational deal agreed in 2015 to acquire larger UK rival O2 for over £10bn was subsequently blocked by regulators.
+Instead, Three UK acquired local wireless broadband operator Relish/UK Broadband for £300m in early 2017.
+In 2016, 3 Italia was merged with competitor Wind to form Wind Tre, a joint venture with what was then VimpelCom.
+Hutchison bought out its partner in 2018 to take full control.
+It is now local market leader in Italy by subscribers with 21.5m active users (slighly more than half of whom are prepaid) and over 37% share, ahead of national champion TIM.
+The UK is the next biggest market with 10.3m active users at the end of 2019 (slightly under half prepaid).
+Austria and Ireland are each a little under 4m users, and Sweden and Denmark under 2m.
+The 3 brand is also present in several Asian markets, which are managed separately, while the local service in Australia was folded into a joint venture with Vodafone in 2011.
+Combined revenues for 3 Europe in 2019 were around €9.9bn, with Italy generating a little over half that sum, and the business had around 41m active users by the end of the year.
+Canning Fok is chairman of Hutchison Telecoms.
+Mr Li effectively retired from the business in 2018 though he remains the effective owner, with the title of senior adviser.
+His son Victor Li is now chairman & managing director.
+Total revenues for CK Hutchison in 2019 were around US$56bn.

 Which agencies handle advertising for Hutchison 3?
 Find out more from the Account Assignments database.